Abandonment (legal): Abandonment of contract

 Abandonment of contract means failure to fulfil a contractual obligation, which will affect the abandoner's entitlement to the contractually agreed consideration, for example in the case of Sumpter v Hedges (1898).

 Abandonment of family

 Desertion refers to intentional and substantial abandonment, permanently or for a period of time stated by law, without legal excuse and without consent, of one's duties arising out of a status such as that of husband and wife or parent and child.
-It can involve desertion of a spouse with the intention of creating a permanent separation.
+It can involve the desertion of a spouse with the intention of creating a permanent separation.
 Desertion of one spouse by the other without just cause is called malicious abandonment.
 Child abandonment is often recognized as a crime, in which case the child is usually not physically harmed directly as part of the abandonment.
 Child abandonment is also called exposure or exposition, especially when an infant is left in the open.